yogeshkk/K8sPurger/README.md

  - Adding RoleBindding
  - Removed deletion capability.
 [Refer issue 3](https://github.com/yogeshkk/K8sPurger/issues/3)

-Release 0.2
- - Added services in the mix.

 ### NAQ (Nobody asked Question).

 1) What this script do?
 > This will find all unused resources and show them in a nice format.